nbhavikatti/DALI-Data-Challenge/README.md

 These scripts will process the cropped images and provide the results.

+__General Note__: Please perform the above steps and then open the project in an IDE such as VSCode.
+Be sure to comment and uncomment all 3 options (lines of code) for imgName in centralCrop.py.
+Then do the same for cropped_img_name in countingBarnacles_customkernel.py!

 ## Files in this project

 centralCrop.py takes in an original image, crops it, and writes it to the images folder.